apache/nuttx/configs/sama5d3x-ek/README.txt

   piece has a large error in the calculation.
 The cumulative error is the cause of the problem.

-  Solution:  30.518 microseconds is not representable and the value of CONFIG_USEC_PER_SEC is too inaccurate;  error build-up is throwing off long delays (short delays are probably still okay).
-We should driver the interval timer with PCK6 with a period that is exactly representable.

   SAMA5 Timer Usage
   -----------------
   This current implementation uses two timers:  A one-shot timer to